Two More Falcons Key Players Exit Cowboys Game, No Return

-The Falcons may be up in this game against Dallas but their defense is getting banged up.
+The Atlanta Falcons were up early in the game against Dallas but their defense wound up getting banged up.

 LB Foye Olukon exited the game with a groin injury after doing his job forcing three fumbles.
 Shortly after safety Ricardo Allen left the game with an elbow injury.
 Both will not be returning today.